jeehoonkang/course-compilers/introduction.md

     + The meaning of translation and its specification
     + Typical organization of compilers

-- Practice: building (a subset of) C-to-ARM compilers from the scratch!
+- Practice: constructing (a subset of) C-to-ARM compilers from the scratch!